The University of Tampa

 briefcaseOperations

-The most common positions for non-instructional staff at The University of Tampa are: Community, Social Service, Legal, Arts, Design, Entertainment, Sports and Media, with 95 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services, with 80 employees, and Management with 67 employees.
+The most common positions for non-instructional staff at The University of Tampa are: Office and Administrative Support, with 92 employees, Community, Social Service, Legal, Arts, Design, Entertainment, Sports and Media, with 70 employees, and Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 58 employees.

 Endowment